-As summarized in the CDM Smith report, embankment material is light clay (ASTM "CL") with clay fraction of approximately 45%, and an assumed liquid limit between 35 and 47.
-Foundation material for the BAPs and SRH Ponds consists of sandy clay (ASTM "CL") with clay fraction between 50% and 60%, and liquid limit approximately 51; or clayey sand (ASTM "ML") with clay fraction approximately 35% and liquid limit approximately 33.
+As summarized in the CDM Smith report, embankment material is light clay (ASTM "CL") with a clay fraction of approximately 45%, and an assumed liquid limit between 35 and 47.
+Foundation material for the BAPs and SRH Ponds consists of sandy clay (ASTM "CL") with a clay fraction between 50% and 60%, and a liquid limit of approximately 51; or clayey sand (ASTM "ML") with a clay fraction of approximately 35%, and a liquid limit of approximately 33.
 Evaporation Pond material is similar, except the liquid limits for the foundation materials are approximately 55.